MEDIA

 • Innovation & Technology

-In an article by Prof. Erwin HUANG, Adjunct Professor of the Division of Integrative System and Design (ISD), he elaborated on how artificial generative intelligence can contribute to social well-being.
+In a column article by Prof. Erwin HUANG, Adjunct Professor of the Division of Integrative System and Design (ISD), he discussed leveraging AQ and entrepreneurship to cope with adversity.

 Photo Credit: Pexels